 Even as a naturopath and dealing with congestion in my young kids, I still LOATHE dealing with or even saying the words phlegm and mucous.

 It's just that some viruses cause inflammation in this area and our body goes crazy trying to fight it and thus creates WAY too much mucous sometimes.
-Bless it's cotton socks, it's trying to do the right thing but the body gets thrown out of balance when we get sick.
+Bless it's cotton socks, it's trying to do the right thing, but the physical body gets thrown waaay out of balance when we get sick.

 Some viruses can cause coughs to hang around for weeks and weeks unfortunately and it can be such a hard time when you or your little ones are suffering from it.